the-irritater/retail-sales-analytics-dashboard/README.md

 ## Key Insights

-* A significant portion of revenue is generated from a small number of top-performing products
+* A small number of products contribute significantly to total revenue
-* The United Kingdom contributes the majority of total revenue
+* The United Kingdom accounts for the largest share of revenue
 * Customer behavior indicates repeat purchasing patterns
-* Sales peak during mid-day hours, indicating high transaction activity during this period
+* Sales peak during mid-day hours
-* Weekday trends highlight variations in customer purchasing behavior across the week
+* Weekday trends show variations in customer activity

 ---